-If an estate or trust is a fiscal-year filer and the initial return is for a short-year period, where the beginning date of the short-year return is in the same calendar year as the end date of the short-year return, the estate or trust must use the prior calendar-vear tax forms.
+If an estate or trust is a fiscal-year filer and the initial return is for a short-year period, where the beginning date of the short-year return is in the same calendar year as the end date of the short-year return, the estate or trust must use the prior calendar-year tax forms.
 Do not use the calendar-year forms related to the beginning date of the short-year return.
 This will delay processing of your return.

-Fill in the fiscal-year filer oval on the PA-41, Fiduciary Income Tax Return, and the fiscal-vear oval on the PA-41 Schedules RK-1 and/or NRK-1.
+Fill in the fiscal-year filer oval on the PA-41, Fiduciary Income Tax Return, and the fiscal-year oval on the PA-41 Schedules RK-1 and/or NRK-1.

 Example.
 Estate of Taxpayer A, who dies on Jan.
-21, 2015, elects to have a fiscalyear end of April 30.
+21, 2017, elects to have a fiscal-year end of April 30.
 Therefore, Estate of Taxpayer A must file a short-year return for the period Jan.
-22, 2015, to April 30, 2015, using the 2014 tax year form to file the short-year return.
+22, 2017 to April 30, 2017, using the 2016 tax year form to file the short-year return.